Now Viewing:

 The American Brass Company: Leading the Way in the “Brass Valley”

-The American Brass Company helped make Connecticut’s Naugatuck Valley a center of international brass production, but economic decline and foreign competition ended its run in the late 20th century.
+The American Brass Company helped make the Naugatuck Valley a center of international brass production until the late 20th century.

 Read